anoma/juvix/README.md

 language with dependent types based on the Juvix project.
 The primary purpose is to be a laboratory to study/experiment in implementing a functional language with dependent types.

+In this branch `qtt`, MiniJuvix aims to be programming language based on Quantitative type theory, but with the semiring of the extended natural numbers.
+Some Haskell code has been generated automatically by `agda2hs`.
+In the future, we want to prove properties about the Minijuvix programs directly in Agda.

 The following is a tentative project structure, but it can change at any moment.
 See below the file project structure.
 The diagram shows